-Keep your eyes clear of any irritants during the first few weeks post-LAISK surgery.
-Especially avoid getting anything foreign objects or substances in your eye for the first week after the procedure other than your eye drops.
-It is very important not use eye makeup for one week after the procedure.
-It is fine to wash you face with soap and water, but avoid getting soapy water in your eyes.
-DO NOT RUB YOUR EYES!
+Most patients are able to see 20/40 or better after LASIK surgery and may even feel comfortable enough to drive the next day.
+It is important to attend all post-operative visits after LASIK surgery since vision fluctuations and temporary dryness are common after your procedure.
+You may be prescribed eye drops following the procedure to alleviate any discomfort.
+Keep your eyes clear of any irritants during the first few weeks post-LASIK surgery.
+Especially avoid getting anything foreign objects or substances in your eye for the first week after LASIK surgery other than eye drops.
+Also, It is important to not wear eye makeup for one week after the procedure.
+It is fine to wash you face with soap and water but avoid getting soapy water in your eyes.

 As early as the first day after the procedure, you may resume jogging, weight lifting, or aerobics, but do not increase your level of exercise for two weeks.
 For your own protection, avoid high-contact activities for the first month after your procedure including: mountain climbing, scuba diving or raquet sports.
 After your eyes have healed, it is recommended that you wear protective eyewear while playing contact or racquet sports to protect your new eyes.
 Avoid swimming, hot tubs, saunas or any other contact with possibly contaminated water for several weeks after surgery.